reTHINK-project/specs/trust-management/readme.md

 ## Trust Management and Security

-*to provide here trust / identity management and security related specification defining architectural functionalities and concepts involved.
-The dynamic view should be updated [here](../dynamic-view/dynamic-view/readme.md) with MSC diagrams and the specification of messages would be provided [here](../messages/identity-management-messages.md)*

 This document gives an overview on the Hyperty Trust Model as well as on Hyperty Sandbox runtime execution environment.

 Hyperties are securely associated to User Identities selected by the end-user himself.
 Hyperty Users are human beings (including group of human beings e.g. corporation) or things (including group of things and physical spaces e.g. a smart home or smart building).